canthony/gradle-vaadin-plugin-wiki/Using-Jrebel.md

 Once you have JRebel installed locate where your rebel.jar and add the following to your gradle build script
 ```
 vaadin{
+    jrebel {
-    jrebel.enabled = true
+        enabled = true
-    jrebel.location = '/path/to/your/jrebel.jar'
+        location = '/path/to/your/jrebel.jar'
     }
+}
 ```
-After that whenever you run your application with vaadinRun or devmode, Jrebel will be invoked automatically.
+After that whenever you run your application with vaadinRun, devmode or superdevmode Jrebel will be invoked automatically.